d-kja/d-kja/README.md

 ### About me

  - 📚 Currently, I've been learning Nest && Vitest.
- - 🎮 I usually play HSR, E7, and Valo
+ - 🎮 I usually play NIKKE, E7, and Valo
  - 💜 Rainy days w some coffee
  - ✨ Omniscient reader's viewpoint is one of my favorite novels && manhwa